-Asbestos exposure and asbestos diseases
+Asbestos exposure risks

-Shine Lawyers pursues claims Australia wide and has a proven track record as far as the High Court of Australia.
-Claims are run on a No Win No Fee basis, meaning you only pay our legal fees if we are successful.
+Shine Lawyers pursue claims Australia wide and have a proven track record as far as the High Court of Australia.
+Our asbestos compensation claims are run on a No Win No Fee basis, meaning you only pay for our legal fees if we are successful.
 We can provide obligation-free advice about your potential claim, but we recommend reaching out sooner rather than later as strict time limits can apply.

 If you or a loved one has an asbestos disease, contact the team today to find out if you have a claim.